MicroEJ/VEEPort-STMicroelectronics-STM32F7508-DK/README.rst

 .. note::

-  To build a Multi-Sandbox platform, open ``stm32f7508_freertos-configuration/STM32F7508.platform``, go to the ``Content`` tab and check ``Multi Applications``.
+  To build a Multi-Sandbox |VEEPORT|, open ``stm32f7508_freertos-configuration/STM32F7508.platform``, go to the ``Content`` tab and check ``Multi Applications``.

-Platform Build
+|VEEPORT| Build
 --------------

-To build the Platform, please follow the steps below:
+To build the |VEEPORT|, please follow the steps below:

 - Right-click on ``stm32f7508_freertos-configuration``
   project in your |RCP| workspace.
 - Click on ``Build Module``

 The build starts.
 This step may take several minutes.
-The first time, the Platform build requires to download modules that are available on the MicroEJ Central Repository.
+The first time, the |VEEPORT| build requires to download modules that are available on the MicroEJ Central Repository.
 You can see the progress of the build steps in the MicroEJ console.